 - Are these the goals that I can accomplish with an app?

 - Which facet of my business and people’s lives will benefit from my app?

 - What types of features and functionalities should my app have to help me achieve my goals?

 3. Follow The Industry Trends To Anticipate Future Needs

-The app industry that was yesterday may have already changed today to fit the wants of its demographics and needs of the market.
+The app industry that was yesterday may have already changed today to fit the wants of its demographics and the needs of the market.

-When you generate your mobile application ideas, they should, ideally, be a reflection of your target market’s current expectations.
+When you generate your mobile app ideas, they should, ideally, be a reflection of your target market’s current expectations.
 But as the pursuit of staying up to date with trends is continuous, so should your generating ideas be.

 It’s all too easy to find road signs to the latest app trends on the internet.